pgjdbc/pgjdbc/docs/content/documentation/use.md

 Put the connection in read-only mode

 * **`readOnlyMode (`*String*`)`**\
-One of 'ignore', 'transaction', or 'always'.
-Controls the behavior when a connection is set to read only, When set to 'ignore' then the `readOnly` setting has no effect.
-When set to 'transaction' and `readOnly` is set to 'true' and autocommit is 'false' the driver will set the transaction to readonly by sending `BEGIN READ ONLY` .
-When set to 'always' and `readOnly` is set to 'true' the session will be set to READ ONLY if autoCommit is 'true'.
-If autocommit is false the driver will set the transaction to read only by sending `BEGIN READ ONLY` .
+One of `ignore`, `transaction`, or `always`.
+Controls the behaviour when a connection is set to read only, When set to `ignore` then the `readOnly` setting has no effect.
+When set to `transaction` and `readOnly` is set to `true` and autocommit is `false` the driver will set the transaction to readonly by sending `BEGIN READ ONLY`.
+When set to `always` and `readOnly` is set to `true` the session will be set to READ ONLY if autoCommit is `true`.
+If autocommit is `false` the driver will set the transaction to read only by sending `BEGIN READ ONLY`.
-The default the value is 'transaction'
+The default the value is `transaction`

 * **`disableColumnSanitiser (`*boolean*`)`**\
-Setting this to true disables column name sanitiser.
-The sanitiser folds columns in the resultset to lowercase.
+Setting this to `true` disables column name sanitiser.
+The sanitiser folds columns in the ResultSet to lowercase.
 The default is to sanitise the columns (off).

 * **`assumeMinServerVersion (`*String*`)`**\
 Assume that the server is at least the given version, thus enabling to some optimization at connection time instead of trying to be version blind.

 * **`currentSchema (`*String*`)`**\
 Specify the schema (or several schema separated by commas) to be set in the search-path.
 This schema will be used to resolve unqualified object names used in statements over this connection.

 * **`targetServerType (`*String*`)`**\
-Allows opening connections to only servers with required state, the allowed values are any, primary, master, slave, secondary, preferSlave, preferSecondary and preferPrimary.
+Allows opening connections to only servers with required state, the allowed values are `any`, `primary`, `master`, `slave`, `secondary`, `preferSlave`, `preferSecondary` and `preferPrimary`.
 The primary/secondary distinction is currently done by observing if the server allows writes.
-The value preferSecondary tries to connect to secondary if any are available, otherwise allows falls back to connecting also to primary.
+The value `preferSecondary` tries to connect to secondary if any are available, otherwise allows falls back to connecting also to `primary`.
-The value preferPrimary tries to connect to primary if it is available, otherwise allows falls back to connecting to secondaries available.
+The value `preferPrimary` tries to connect to primary if it is available, otherwise allows falls back to connecting to secondaries available.

   * **N. B.** the words master and slave are being deprecated.
 We will silently accept them, but primary and secondary are encouraged.